codeforamerica/workforwardnola/README.md

 Job seeker focused website for NOLA.
 There is a version live at http://careerpathnola.com (hosted by the City of New Orleans).

 ## Dev setup
-Requires Ruby 2.5.1 and Postgres (9.5+ preferred).
+Requires Ruby 2.5.3 and Postgres (9.5+ preferred).
+You may need to use a differing version of Ruby, depending on deploy method (see the AWS section below)

 After cloning the repository for the first time, run `bundle install` in the `workforwardnola` directory.